Enjoy state-of-the-art public transportation, along with an international port, airport, and rail system.

 State-of-the-Art Public Transportation

 With an average commute of about 15 minutes, Tacoma offers an incredibly-efficient public transportation system, with a combination of commuter rail, light rail, buses, and ferries.
 Tacoma Link was the first modern electric light rail service in the state and takes riders from one end of downtown to the other–for free.
-Likewise, Sound Transit offers affordable and environmentally-friendly transportation throughout Pierce County, with route pick-ups about every 30-60 minutes.
+Likewise, Sound Transit and Pierce Transit offer affordable and environmentally-friendly transportation throughout Pierce County, with route pick-ups about every 15-60 minutes.